Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

 * The `# bias options` have to do with bias, which we can think of as another node feeding into the result, like a y-intercept of sorts
 * The `# network parameters` are just the starting number of nodes that we talked about, but as we can see there's  some other sections that deal with adding/removing hidden layer nodes
 * the `#connection enable options` make it so that 1% of the time, when generating a new bird, a neural network connection is removed (weight set to 0)
-* Way at the bottom, the `max_stagnation` is set to `20`, meaning if 20 generations go by without the fitness increasing, the program will terminate.
+* Way at the bottom, the `max_stagnation` is set to `20`, meaning if 20 generations go by without the fitness increasing, that genome (bird) is considered stagnant and will be removed.

 ## Let's code

 The first thing we need to do to work with NEAT is load in this configuration file that we just talked about.

 Let's make a new main "function" (not really a function) to put this code in.
+Per Python syntax, this function is what runs when the program starts.
 I'll explain why we're making this new main soon.

 The first line below gets the directory where the file we're coding is located.
 The second line creates a filepath from that plus the name of the config file we just talked about.
 Then, we pass that into a new function we'll write called `run`.